infinum/rails-handbook/Design Patterns/Data objects.md

 ## Bad solution

-We want to retrieve the cities from the CSV in Ruby—natively, they would come as an array of arrays:
+We want to retrieve the cities from the CSV in Ruby.
+Natively, they would come as an array of arrays:

 ```ruby
 [['US', 'NYC', 'New York City'],['US', 'LA', 'Los Angeles'],['US', 'SF', 'San Francisco']]